Camp FAQs

 • Do you offer lunch and snacks?

 Each class will specify if you need to pack snacks for your child(ren).
-All campers receive snacks and lunch as part of their weekly session fee.
+All Flagship campers receive snacks and lunch as part of their weekly session fee.

 • What does JRA do to help manage food allergies?